kavinvalli/hashnode-blogs/clbevznkg000f08l5e4xb5yiw.md

 # Dev Retro 2022, A Flashback to my life as a developer this past year

 For those who don't know me, I am Kavin, and I am a high schooler from Delhi, India.
 I have been programming for the past 2-3 years and have been in love with Web Development ever since.
 The past year has been a great one for me as a developer, and here's that in a nutshell.
+View more about me, [here](https://kavin.me).

 ## January 2022